MileHacker Logo

 Navigating Efficiently

-Whether by public transit, rental car, or on foot, planning your movement around the French Basque Country helps you see more and undergo the region deeply.
+Regardless of if it's by public transit, rental car, or on foot, planning your movement around the French Basque Country helps you see more and experience the region deeply.

 Consider a mix of ways of getting around to fully enjoy both cities and the tranquil inland areas.